pnnl/NWQ-Sim/vqe/docs/components/circuits.md

 3. `std::string toQASM3()` (Work in Progress): Return the parameterized circuit as a OpenQASM3 formatted string.
 QASM3 is required for unbound parameters, otherwise the circuit would need to fix the gate angles.
 4. `void compose(const Circuit& other, std::vector<IdxType>& qubit_mapping)`: Compose the Ansatz with another circuit (e.g. for measurement).
 Also just a generally useful utility for circuit construction

-The following two are used for ansatz construction using Pauli operators
+The following two are used for ansatz construction using Pauli operators:
 5. `void OneParamGate(enum OP _op_name...)`: Construct a single parameterized gate and update the associated data structures.
 Called by ExponentialGate, by default assumed to be an `RZ` gate.
-NOTE: To use with DMSim this would have to be modified to support the gate type as an input to match arbitrary bases.
+NOTE: To use with DMSim, this would have to be modified to support the gate type as an input to match arbitrary bases
 6. `void ExponentialGate(const PauliOperator& pauli_op...)`: Construct an operator evolving $e^{pauli_op}$.
 Here we assume `pauli_op` already has the appropriate phase/coefficients.
 The circuit constructs a basic CNOT ladder terminating at the first non-identity qubit.
 NOTE: Room for optimization via Paulihedral or Tetris for 2-qubit gate cancellation

-The following three functions are non implemented in the base class, and require overloading:
+The following three functions are not implemented in the base class and require overloading:
 7. `std::vector<std::string> getFermionicOperatorStrings()`: Return the string representations of the operators used to construct the Ansatz.
 Despite the name, these may also be Pauli operators in the case of Qubit-ADAPT
 8. `std::vector<std::pair<std::string, ValType> > getFermionicOperatorParameters()`: Return the string representations of the Fermionic operators used to construct the Ansatz along with their associated excitations.
 Note that there are more strings returned than parameters, as we print all members of a symmetry group and their spin-reversed forms.